hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   NOTE: bufmerged.s and bufmerged[.b] by default interpret all the data entities passed to it has string (.s) or binary buffer (bufmerged[.b]) respectively.
-However if you want to individually control whether a entity should be interpreted has a binary buffer or as a string, then using XCasting will provide the needed flexibility If required it will also allow any data entity to be interpreted has a hex string of its underlying byte values.
+However if you want to individually control whether a entity should be interpreted has a binary buffer or as a string, then using XOp based casting will provide the needed flexibility.
+If required it will also allow any data entity to be interpreted has a hex string of its underlying byte values.

 ####### Local variables